MohsinAejazRahman/GetNextLine/README.md

 | `O_NONBLOCK`      | Open file in non-blocking mode                                   | For non-blocking I/O (e.g., pipes)  |
 | `O_SYNC`          | Writes are synchronized (blocking until data is written to disk) | Ensure data integrity               |

-In GNL testing, open() is used to acquire the file descriptor needed to call get_next_line().
+In GNL testing, open() is used to acquire the file descriptor needed to call get_nodeext_line().
 Always verify that open() succeeded before proceeding.

 ### 🛑 close()
 `close()` closes an open file descriptor, freeing system resources.
 Its prototype is: